carlisia/dotfiles/README.md

 - bash, fish, and tmux, defaults to tmux.
 You may change the default in the setting `"terminal.integrated.defaultProfile.osx": "tmux",`.

 ###  3.2. <a name='Otherconfigs'></a>Other configs
-iTerm and other configs are in the [other-configs](other-configs) directory.
+iTerm and other configs and scripts are in the [other-configs](other-configs) directory.

 Note: the configs for iTerm are almost irrelevant since all terminal configurations are driven by the packages in this repo.
 I only have a few window settings that I'd wish to recover if needed.

 ##  4. <a name='WarningaboutGomodulesandworkspaces'></a>‼️ Warning about Go modules and workspaces
 When you use any editor for Go code that is configured to use the `gopls` language server you cannot open multiple modules at the same time in your editor without a world of hurt!

-This would apply to both Vim and VS Code.
+This would apply to both vim-go and VS Code.
 See the official instructions for how to properly [setup your workspace](https://github.com/golang/tools/blob/master/gopls/doc/workspace.md#module-mode).

 ##  5. <a name='Stowforenvironmentandpackageconfigurationmanagement'></a>Stow for environment and package configuration management
 I use stow for managing all the configurations I care to keep recoverable and/or well organized.
 Stow permits both since I can keep all config files in this dotfiles directory, and stow will create the appropriate symlinks to them according to how the directory structure is created.